les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 If the daily meeting doesn't start the day, then it can no longer be used as a shared ritual to set team focus at the start the day.
 Depending on the team, this price may not be worth the apparent increase in efficiency.

-Si la réunion quotidienne ne commencent pas la journée, alors il ne peut plus être utilisé comme un rituel commun pour "donner le La" à l'équipe pour commencer la journée.
+Si la réunion quotidienne ne commence pas la journée, alors il ne peut plus être utilisé comme un rituel commun pour "donner le La" à l'équipe pour commencer la journée.
 Selon l'équipe, ce prix peut ne pas valoir le coup de l'augmentation apparente de l'efficacité.

 When there are many project using stand-ups, it is possible that multiple stand-ups are occurring simultaneously.
 Observers interested in multiple projects may want to change stand-up times to allow them to be able attend.
 This is problematic since it risks the sense of ownership for the team if an observer can force a stand-up to adjust to his/her schedule.
 Nevertheless, this must also be a consideration when deciding when to have the daily stand-up.